 And many of us can relate!
-When collaborating with others, we have to deal with a lot of different personalities.
+In client-facing project management, we have to deal with a lot of different personalities.
 One of the most critical skills we can learn is how to relate to, work with, and leverage the strengths of our team members.

 "Ordering people to change and then telling them how to do it fires the prefrontal cortex’s hair trigger connection to the amygdala.
 The more you try to convince people that you’re right and they’re wrong, the more they push back.
 The brain will try to defend itself from threats."

 For professional services leaders, being able to adjust communication styles to meet other personalities doesn’t just end with your team.
 In order to manage successful projects for clients, you need to be a chameleon.
 You need to adjust to your client’s style while understanding what is client management, maintaining workflow, and adhering to project management best practices.
 And that’s not always easy!

 Here are 4 types of client personalities and some actionable strategies to delight them without sacrificing productivity — or your sanity.

 The truth is, projects don’t always run smoothly and many clients have felt the burn before.
 In our professional services industry work management survey, 97% of respondents reported experiencing project delays to some degree.
 So if you’ve experienced delays and the anxious clients that can come with them, you’re not alone.